pgtipping/Synthalyst/memory-bank/activeContext.md

 ### Known Issues and Limitations

+1. **PDF Support**: PDF parsing is implemented using react-pdftotext with dynamic imports to ensure it only runs on the client side.
+This approach avoids server-side rendering issues with the PDF.js dependency.

-1. **Future Enhancements**:
+2. **Future Enhancements**:
    - Add more export format options
    - Enhance the resume transformation algorithm
    - Implement premium features for authenticated users

 ## Recent Changes

-- Implemented PDF support in the ApplyRight feature using react-pdftotext
+- Implemented PDF support in the ApplyRight feature using react-pdftotext with dynamic imports
+- Updated the document parser to handle PDF files on the client side only
 - Updated the FileUpload component to accept PDF files
 - Updated the UI to reflect PDF support
 - Successfully tested the feature with PDF files